- If Windows 10 switches the keyboard language automatically it can be extremely annoying and counterproductive.

 - Make the keyboard layout as default

-- Choose one input language and keyboard layout and remove all others
+- Choose only one input language and keyboard layout

 - Disable keyboard actions